Trump issues an executive order to suspend the US TikTok ban. But can it stick? - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Trump has amassed nearly 15 million followers on TikTok since he joined last year, and he has credited the trendsetting platform with helping him gain traction among young voters.
 Yet its 170 million U.S. users could not access TikTok for more than 12 hours between Saturday night and Sunday morning.

-The platform went offline before the ban approved by Congress and upheld by the U.S. Supreme Court took effect on Sunday.
-After Trump promised to pause the ban on Monday, TikTok restored access for existing users.
+The platform went offline before the ban approved by Congress and upheld by the U.S. Supreme Court took effect Sunday.
+After Trump promised he would pause the ban Monday, TikTok restored access for existing users.
 Google and Apple, however, still have not reinstated TikTok to their app stores.

 Business leaders, lawmakers, legal scholars, and influencers who make money on TikTok are watching to see how Trump tries to resolve a thicket of regulatory, legal, financial and geopolitical issues with his signature.